thma/HsWiki/README.md

       else return newPage                    -- else assign markdown with default content return $ buildEditorFor pageName markdown  -- return Html for an Editor page

--- | retrieve the name of the HsWiki {contentDir} attribute getDocumentRoot :: Handler String getDocumentRoot = getsYesod contentDir
+-- | retrieve the name of the HsWiki {contentDir} attribute, defaults to 'content' getDocumentRoot :: Handler String getDocumentRoot = getsYesod contentDir

+-- | construct the proper file name for a PageName fileNameFor :: FilePath -> PageName  -> FilePath fileNameFor path pageName = path ++ "/" ++ asString pageName ++ ".md"

 -- | create default content for a new page newPage :: Text newPage =
      "Use WikiWords in PascalCase for Links. \n\n"
-  <> "Use [MarkDown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to format page content"
+  <> "Use [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to format page content"
 ```

+As we can see from the reading of markdown content from files, the idea is to just keep all pages as static content files in the filesystem.
+By default these files reside in the local folder *content* (this folder can be configured by a commandline argument).

 Next we'll have a look at the `buildEditorFor` function that will generate the actual Html content of the editor page: